PhotoBooth

 1. Take and Upload a Regular Picture

 It can be a casual photo of any size and with any background—as long as you look at the camera directly with a neutral expression and your entire face is evenly lit.
-Once it’s captured, use the green button below to upload the image you’ve just taken (or upload it here).

 2. Wait for Processing and Check Out the Preview

 In seconds, we’ll crop your image and remove its background, thus turning it into a valid photo for a British passport.
 You’ll see a preview of the final picture: if you’re not happy with it, you can retake it as many times as you need.
-If it looks fine, go to the final step.

 3. Download Your Ready-Made Passport Photo

 Choose the Digital option to instantly get a print-ready template and a single digital picture.
-These images will be exactly the same as the ones you could’ve done in Photoshop—but it’ll also be double-checked against the official rules.
+These images will be exactly the same as the ones you could’ve done in Photoshop—but they’ll also be double-checked against the official rules.

 In contrast to a photoshopped passport photo, it only takes a minute to get a preview here–so make sure to try it.
-Safe travels!

-Passport Photo Photoshop: Common Questions
+Passport Photo Photoshop:

 Can you photoshop a passport photo in the UK?

-Officially, editing is indeed forbidden in British passport photos.
 His Majesty’s Passport Office requires that your image shows your unchanged everyday look—you can’t add a fancy filter, edit out the red-eye effect, eliminate blemishes, or smoothen wrinkles.
 If you beautify your photo, HMPO will most likely reject your application.
-However, there’s a workaround.

 Editing can be okay as long as your appearance isn’t changed.